jengle-dev/Tech-Blog/README.md

 The site is to be used to be as a blog that allows comments by registered users.
 The broadest topic is technology.

 ## Support
+There are currently known issues and we are working on resolving them.
 If there are issues with the site, please reach out to me, Jennifer Engle, at j.engle.dev@gmail.com and reference the site's URL.
 Please provide any screenshots and behavior along with your browser information.

 ## References